raspberrypilearning/star-collector/en/step_2.md

 </p>

 --- task ---
-Right-click on the Star GameObject in the Hierarchy window and choose **Effects** then **Particle System**.
-This will add a ParticleSystem GameObject to the Star.
+Right-click on the **Star GameObject** in the Hierarchy window and choose **Effects** then **Particle System**.
+This will add a Particle System GameObject to the Star.

-Adding the ParticleSystem as a child object of the Star means that if you move the star in Scene view, the particles will move with it.
+Adding the Particle System as a child object of the Star means that if you move the star in Scene view, the particles will move with it.

 --- /task ---

 --- task ---
-**Test:** Play your Scene to see the default particle effect.
+**Test:** Play your scene to see the default particle effect.
 It's spinning with the star and it's not quite right for a sparkling star:

 ![desc](images/particle-star-default.gif)